HaHaWTH/AdvancedSensitiveWords/README.md

 `advancedsensitivewords.reload` - Allows you to use the /asw reload command

-`advancedsensitivewords.status` - Allows you to use the /asw status command`
+`advancedsensitivewords.status` - Allows you to use the /asw status command

-`advancedsensitivewords.test` - Allows you to use the /asw test command`
+`advancedsensitivewords.test` - Allows you to use the /asw test command

+`advancedsensitivewords.help` - Allows you to use the /asw help command

+`advancedsensitivewords.notice` - Retrieve the notification when players swore

 **For more info, please visit [our Wiki](https://github.com/HaHaWTH/AdvancedSensitiveWords/wiki)**